mahmoud-mossaad/Cleaning-Data/README.md

  - `run_analysis.R` - This script is used to build up and perform the analysis on the required sample data.
  - `tidy.txt` - This is the final output from the `run_analysis.R` script.
 It contains a cleansed version of the sample data.
  - `CodeBook.md` - Contains the definitions of each of the columns in our generated `tidy.txt` file.

-## Please Note

- - If you do not have the `reshape2` plugin installed, the `run_analysis.R` file will automatically install it.
- - If you do not have the data downloaded then it will automatically download the files so it can work on them.